Member Exhibit Opportunities

 The photomidwest studio gallery

 The PhotoMidwest Studio Gallery is located at PhotoMidwest at 700 Ray-o-vac-Drive.
 This space is for member exhibits in month long slots.
-To exhibit here, please contact Mark Golbach or Mike Anderson.
+For more information on this space, click here.
+To schedule an exhibit, please contact Mark Golbach or Mike Anderson.

 PhotoMidwest Studio Gallery Exhibits Schedule